rbaumgar/openshift-cicd-demo/README.md

 ## Troubleshooting

+**Q: Why do I get `Error from server (NotFound): configmaps "pipelines-as-code-info" not found` during the installation?**

+You might have just installed the OpenShift Pipelines operator on the cluster and the operator has not finished installing Tekton on the cluster yet.
+Wait a few minutes for the operator to finish and then install the demo.

 **Q: Why am I getting `unable to recognize "tasks/task.yaml": no matches for kind "Task" in version "tekton.dev/v1beta1"` errors?**

 You might have just installed the OpenShift Pipelines operator on the cluster and the operator has not finished installing Tekton on the cluster yet.
 Wait a few minutes for the operator to finish and then install the demo.

+**Q: Why does the pipelinerun fails at `unit-tests`?**

+You might have not enough memory for this step.
+You will need more than 2GB of memory.
+Sometimes the project/namespace has a limit of 1,5 GB.
+Either change the limit or skip the tests by updating the `.tekton/build.yaml` in the `sping-petclinic` repo.
+Add `-DskipTests`at line 66.

 **Q: Why do I get `Unable to deploy revision: permission denied` when I manually sync an Application in Argo CD dashboard?**